 11. Gut bacteria can cause, predict and prevent rheumatoid arthritis

 The bacteria in your gut do more than break down your food.
-They also can predict susceptibility to rheumatoid arthritis.
+They also can help us predict susceptibility to rheumatoid arthritis, and prevent it.

 12. Beneficial bacteria may protect against breast cancer

-A new study says that certain bacteria is more abundant in the breasts of healthy women, and may actually be protecting them against cancer, while women with breast cancer have higher levels of a detrimental type of bacteria.
+A new study says that certain beneficial bacteria are more abundant in the breasts of healthy women, and may actually be protecting them against cancer, while women with breast cancer have higher levels of a detrimental type of bacteria.

 13. 20 foods to cut colon cancer risk

 Up to 90% of colon cancer cases can be linked to diet.
 Let food be your medicine.